Zfastroot/AirBnB_clone_v2/README.md

 ##### Alternative Syntax
-Users are able to issue a number of console command using an alternative syntax:
+User are able to issue a number of console command using an alternative syntax:

 	Usage: <class_name>.<command>([<id>[name_arg value_arg]|[kwargs]])
 Advanced syntax is implemented for the following commands: